 The Company sponsors the AtriCure, Inc. 401(k) Plan, a defined contribution plan covering substantially all employees of the Company (the "Plan").
-Eligible employees may contribute up to 50% of their pre-tax annual compensation (up to 15% prior to January 1, 2007).
-During 2008 and 2007, the Company made matching contributions of 50% of the first 6% of employee contributions to the Plan.
-The Plan was amended effective January 1, 2009 primarily to reflect modifications to the definition of compensation and employee eligibility and effective January 1, 2009 employer contributions to the Plan were suspended.
-The Company's matching contributions expensed during 2008 and 2007 were approximately \$452,887 and \$430,910, respectively.
+Eligible employees may contribute up to 50% of their pre-tax annual compensation.
+During 2008, the Company made matching contributions of 50% of the first 6% of employee contributions to the Plan.
+The Plan was amended effective January 1, 2009 primarily to reflect modifications to the definition of compensation and employee eligibility and, effective January 1, 2009, employer contributions to the Plan were suspended.
+The Company's matching contributions expensed during 2008 were \$452,887.
 Additional amounts may be contributed to the Plan at the discretion of the Company's board of directors.
-No such discretionary contributions were made during 2009, 2008 or 2007.
+No such discretionary contributions were made during 2010, 2009 or 2008.